burnsro/ArabidopsisSuecica/SNP_analysis/README.txt

+Mapping of reads
+Calling of SNPs
+Pi calculations
+Annotation
+Polarization
 Analysis of SNP frequencies
-Polarization
-Pi calculations